Why K2 is Deadlier Than Everest: A Detailed Analysis

 Location and Mountain Ranges

-K2 is located in the Karakoram Range, part of the greater Himalayas, straddling the border between Pakistan and China.
-Towering over the Baltoro Glacier, K2 is surrounded by rugged terrain and breathtaking peaks like Broad Peak and Gasherbrum.
-On the other hand, Mount Everest stands in the Himalayas, on the Nepal-China border, with the Tibetan Plateau as its backdrop.
+K2 lies in the Karakoram Range, part of the greater Himalayas, and straddles the border between Pakistan and China.
+Rising majestically above the Baltoro Glacier, it is surrounded by dramatic landscapes and neighbouring peaks like Broad Peak and Gasherbrum.
+In contrast, Mount Everest is situated in the Himalayas on the border of Nepal and China, with the vast Tibetan Plateau as its backdrop.

 Elevation Facts

-The Technical Challenges: Why K2 is Harder to Climb
+Why K2 is Harder to Climb: Technical Challenges and Dangerous Routes

 Steep Slopes and Treacherous Routes